LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/creating-databases.rst.txt

 ----------------------

 Did something go wrong with your import?
 No worries---the process is not always perfect, and errors occur more often than we would like.
-Some issues are just random glitches, while others involve syntax or selection mistakes.
+A few issues are just random glitches, but most others involve syntax or selection mistakes.

 Here are some common errors:

 #. **Filename**: Make sure that each file ends with the ``.csv`` extension.
    Also, select the correct file to import into each table (e.g.
    ``pen_drawer.csv`` will not import into the ``writing_supply`` table).
-#. **Mismatched data types**: MySQL Workbench will throw an error if you define
+#. **Mismatched data types**: MySQL Workbench will not complete an import if
-   a table column as one data type, but the matching column in the ``.csv`` file contains a different data type.
+   you define a table column as one data type, but the matching column in the ``.csv`` file contains a different data type.
 Check to make sure that your ``CREATE`` statements correctly define the data types described in the :ref:`Setup <practice-setup>` section.
 #. **Import order**: For one-to-many relationships, the *one* table must be
    created before the *many*, and this idea also applies to filling the tables